Liam Rector: Life and work

 Ronald Edward Rector was born in Washington, D.C.; he adopted the name Liam in adulthood.
 He was educated at various undergraduate programs but did not receive a bachelor's degree; he did, however, receive master's degrees in writing from Johns Hopkins University and in public administration from the Harvard Kennedy School.
 He was the author of volumes of poetry including The Executive Director of the Fallen World (University of Chicago, 2006), American Prodigal (Story Line, 1994), and The Sorrow of Architecture (Dragon Gate, 1984).

 Rector was married three times, with the first two marriages ending in divorce; he had a daughter from his second marriage.
 With his third wife, Tree Swenson, he edited On the Poetry of Frank Bidart: Fastening the Voice to the Page (University of Michigan, 2007), and edited The Day I Was Older: On the Poetry of Donald Hall (Story Line, 1989).

-Rector founded and directed the graduate writing seminars at Bennington College in Vermont and taught at Columbia University, The New School, and Emerson College.
+Rector co-created (with poet Robert McDowell) a model for a low-residency MFA Program, and later founded and directed the graduate writing seminars at Bennington College in Vermont.
+He taught at Columbia University, The New School, and Emerson College.

 Rector committed suicide by gunshot in his Greenwich Village apartment on August 15, 2007, at the age of 57.
 He had incurred a series of health problems in his last years, including heart disease and cancer, and mentioned this in his suicide note.